Constructive proofs of existence and stability of solitary waves in the Whitham and capillary-gravity Whitham equations: Introduction

 \section{Introduction}

-In this paper, a computer-assisted analysis of solitary wave solutions to the capillary-gravity Whitham equation is presented.
+In this paper, a computer-assisted analysis of solitary wave solutions to the Whitham equation ( {WE}) and to the capillary-gravity Whitham equation ( {cgWE}) is presented.
 Building upon the findings in \cite{unbounded_domain_cadiot}, which primarily addresses the PDE case, we introduce new techniques to rigorously treat Fourier multiplier operators in nonlocal equations.
-These techniques are applied to the capillary-gravity Whitham equation and the details for its specific analysis are exposed.
-This equation was originally proposed by Whitham to offer a more accurate model for surface water waves than the celebrated Korteweg-de-Vries (KdV) equation (see \cite{lannes_water_wave, whitham_variational, whitham2011linear} for a introduction to this model).
-The capillary-gravity Whitham equation captures intricate fluid dynamics phenomena, such as peaking and wave breaking.
+These techniques are applied to both {WE} and {cgWE}, and the details for their specific analysis are exposed.
+These equations were originally proposed by Whitham to offer a more accurate model for surface water waves than the celebrated Korteweg-de-Vries (KdV) equation (see \cite{lannes_water_wave, whitham_variational, whitham2011linear} for a introduction to this model). {Whitham's model} captures intricate fluid dynamics phenomena, such as wave breaking {(see \cite{Hur_wave_breaking, saut_wave_breaking})} and cusped solutions {(see \cite{EHRNSTROM2019on_whitham_conjecture})}.
 Notably, it features solitary wave solutions, the central topic of study of this article.
 More specifically, we investigate the existence and spectral stability of traveling solitary waves in the following equation

 where $\mathbb{M}_T$ is a Fourier multiplier operator defined via its symbol